The Mowgli Trust

 Key Takeaways for Grant Writers

-- Local presence matters most: For house charity partnerships, organizations must serve communities where Mowgli restaurants operate (31+ locations across England and Wales).
+• Local presence matters most: For house charity partnerships, organisations must serve communities where Mowgli restaurants operate (over 20 locations across England, Wales, and Scotland).

-- Multi-year, high-value partnerships: When selected, partners receive sustained support over years, with cumulative grants ranging from £4,000 to £150,000+.
+• Multi-year, high-value partnerships: When selected, partners receive sustained support over years, with restaurants raising up to £40,000 per year for their house charity.

-- Children's causes are priority: The Trust's strongest focus is children's health, education, and wellbeing.
-Organizations in these areas align best with their mission.
+• Children's causes are priority: The Trust's strongest focus is children's health, education, and wellbeing.
+Organisations in these areas align best with their mission.

 🎯 You've done the research.
 Now write an application they can't refuse.